Terre Haute Phillies

 The Terre Haute Phillies were a baseball team in Terre Haute, Indiana from 1946 to 1954.
 They were a Three-I League team affiliated with the Philadelphia Phillies.
-They became the Terre Haute Tigers for the 1955–1956 seasons when the affiliation changed to the Detroit Tigers.Their games were played at Memorial Stadium ballpark in Terre Haute.
+They won the league championship in 1950 and 1952.
+They became the Terre Haute Huts for the 1955–1956 seasons when the affiliation changed to the Detroit Tigers.
+Their games were played at Memorial Stadium ballpark in Terre Haute.

 The ballpark

 Terre Haute teams played at Memorial Stadium, located at the NE corner of Brown and Wabash.
 Today, the site is the football stadium for Indiana State University, but the original arches from the old stadium remain.